kavia-common/frontend-migration-to-angular-283237-283246/frontend_app/README.md

 ## Environment Variables (React → Angular)

-Angular reads NG_APP_* variables at build time through the environment files.
+Angular reads NG_APP_* variables primarily at build time via the environment files, and at runtime on the server when using SSR.
 The following variables are supported:

 - NG_APP_API_BASE → environment.apiBase
 - NG_APP_BACKEND_URL → environment.backendUrl